Sidc1991/Machine-Learning-Pre-Requisites/README.md

 # Machine Learning Pre-Requisites

-A compilation of mathematics and programming pre-requisites to dive into ML.
+A compilation of mathematics and programming pre-requisites I used to dive into ML.

 ## (I) Mathematics